Exploratory and Confirmatory Factor Analyses of Religiosity. A Four-Factor Conceptual Model: Methods

-An incremental fit index measures the fit of a given SEM with respect to the SEM that has the worst possible fit and the best possible fit.
-This places the fit of a SEM on a continuum from 0 (worst fit) to 1 (best fit).
+Absolute AFIs are based on the discrepancy between the observed and model-implied covariance structure, and thus should be sufficiently small for a model to have good fit.
+We used two absolute fit indices, namely the \textit{Root Mean Squared Error of Approximation} (RMSEA) and the \textit{Standardized Root Mean Square Residual} (SRMR).
+RMSEA is the standardized difference between the observed data and the SEM predicted data, while SRMR is defined as the standardized difference between the correlation of the observed data and the predictions of the SEM.
+Values of SRMR and RMSEA $<$ 0.08 reflect models with acceptable fit \cite{hu1999cutoff}.
+Incremental AFIs compare the fit of a given SEM with that of a null (or independence) model that only estimates the means and variances of the indicators (observed variables).
+The values of incremental AFIs of a SEM range from 0 (no better than the null model) to 1 (corresponding to a saturated model that predicts the observed variance-covariance matrix exactly).
 The two incremental fit measures employed in the evaluation of SEMs are the \textit{Comparative Fit Index} (CFI) and \textit{Tucker-Lewis Index} (TLI).
 Both apply penalties for including additional parameters in the model, but the TLI applies a more severe penalty than the CFI.
 Values of CFI and TLI $>$ 0.95 reflect models with acceptable fit \cite{hu1999cutoff}.
 The TLI is also referred to as \textit{Non-Normed Fit Index} or (NNFI).

-An absolute fit index presumes that the best fitting model has a fit of zero, and the corresponding measure of fit expresses the model's deviation from perfect fit.
-We used two absolute fit indices, namely the \textit{Root Mean Squared Error of Approximation} (RMSEA) and the \textit{Standardized Root Mean Square Residual} (SRMR).
-RMSEA is the standardized difference between the observed data and the SEM predicted data, while SRMR is defined as the standardized difference between the correlation of the observed data and the predictions of the SEM.
-Values of SRMR and RMSEA $<$ 0.08 reflect models with acceptable fit \cite{hu1999cutoff}.

 The details necessary for the replication of our SEM are as follows.
 The SEM was done by first preparing the data as done for EFA and CFA.
 Then 588 different candidate models were generated.
 Each model was fit using a data frame of the variables, loading on the four factors obtained in EFA, with the records for ISSP Religion 2008.
 The \texttt{lavaan::sem} function was run on the data with all function parameters set to their default values.
 The quality of fit was assessed using the four fit indices previously mentioned: CFI, TLI, RMSEA and SRMR.